nbrest/kamehouse/README.md

 **Cmd** is a command line tool written in java for tasks that are better to execute through the command line rather than through a webapp.

+**Mobile** is a module to build native apps for android and ios that connect to my kamehouse servers and load the content from there using apache cordova.

 **GRoot** is a webapp built with js and php to do admin stuff I usually do through the command line.